FlexMeasures/flexmeasures/documentation/api/introduction.rst

 These fields denote that the data should have been recorded at least 6 hours before the fact (i.e. forecasts) and prior to 5 PM on August 1st 2020 (UTC).

+.. note:: In addition to these two timing filters, beliefs can be filtered by their source (see :ref:`sources`).

 .. _prognoses:

-Knowledge time of Prognoses
-^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Setting the recording time
+""""""""""""""""""""""""

-Some POST endpoints have two optional fields to allow setting the time at which beliefs are recorded explicitly.
+Some POST endpoints have two optional fields to allow setting the time at which beliefs are recorded in an explicit manner.
 This is useful to keep an accurate history of what was known at what time, especially for prognoses.
-If not used, FlexMeasures will infer the prior from the arrival time of the message.
+If not used, FlexMeasures will infer the belief time from the arrival time of the message.

-The "prior" field (a timestamp) can be used to set a single time at which the entire prognosis was recorded.
+The "prior" field (a timestamp) can be used to set a single time at which the entire time series (e.g. a prognosed series) was recorded.
-Alternatively, the "horizon" field (a duration) can be used to set the recording times relative to each prognosed event.
+Alternatively, the "horizon" field (a duration) can be used to set the recording times relative to each (prognosed) event.
-In case both fields are set, the earliest possible recording time is determined and recorded for each prognosed event.
+In case both fields are set, the earliest possible recording time is determined and recorded for each (prognosed) event.

 The two timing fields follow the ISO 8601 standard and are interpreted as follows: